Program Overview

 Tuition and Fees

-Total cost per credit hour is $533.38 and is comprised of: $428.12 base tuition + $105.26 college differential.
+Total cost per credit hour is $538.72 and is comprised of: $432.40 base tuition + $106.32 college differential.
 There is a student technology fee charged each semester.
-It is $150 in the Fall, $150 in the Spring, and $20 in the Summer.
+It is $180 in the Fall, $180 in the Spring, and no fee in the Summer.
 There may be additional costs, depending on the class.
 Additional costs are often for textbooks, supplemental course materials, and proctoring fees.
+Graduate students are charged a $42 per semester Graduate and Professional Students Association (GPSA) fee.

 Admissions Requirements

 The Master of Science in Computer Engineering with a concentration in Internet of Things (IoT) is an accelerated online program that is designed to accommodate students with an interest in computing and the emerging problems associated with IoT.
 Prospective students need to have a baccalaureate degree in Electrical Engineering, Computer Engineering, Computer Science, or an equivalent program of study.
+This program is not subject to application deadlines, and applications may be submitted at any time before the start of the term for which the student is applying.
+Students must maintain a 3.0 GPA in the required graduate coursework and achieve a grade of B or better in the required core courses.
 All applicants are expected to have college-level proficiency in English (reading and writing), programming, and mathematics.
 Applicants must have:

 Application Deadlines: Accelerated Online Programs (AOPs), such as M.S.
+Computer Engineering-Applied Machine Learning and AI Systems Engineering, M.S.
 Computer Engineering-Internet of Things and M.S.
 Electrical Engineering-Space Systems are not subject to deadlines.
 AOP applications may be submitted at any time prior to the start of the term a student is applying for.

 Degree Requirements